kylemath/p5.eegedu/README.md

 ```

 ## Local Development Environment
-Then, you can run the *Development Environment* of EEGEdu:
+Then, you can run the *Development Environment* of p5.EEGEdu:

 ```sh
 yarn start dev
 ```

-If it is working correctly, the EEGEdu application will open in a browser window at http://localhost:3000.
+If it is working correctly, the p5.EEGEdu application will open in a browser window at http://localhost:3000.

 ## Local Production Environment